 How Do Cash App Flips Work?

-This scam promises users that a small investment can be turned into many times more money with little effort.
-Of course, these scammers are only investing your money in themselves and often run away with your funds before you realize what's happening.
+This scam promises users that they can turn a small investment into much more money with little effort.
+But, of course, these scammers are only investing your money in themselves and often run away with your funds before you realize what's happening.

-The appeal of the Cash App money flip can be boiled down to three words: Get rich quick.
-That's the scam's entire basis and what scammers promise victims will happen to them once they send over their money.
+We can boil down the Cash App money flip appeal to three words: get rich quick.
+That's the scam's fundamental basis, and what scammers promise Cash App users will happen to them once they send over their money.